ShivamSinghSRE/LogCleanUp-Linux/README.md

 ### Setting Up a Cron Job

-To automate the script execution, set up a cron job to run the script every Sunday.
+To automate the execution of this script, set up a cron job to run it at specified times.

-1. Open the crontab editor:
+1. **Open the crontab editor**:
     ```sh
     sudo crontab -e
     ```

-2. Add the following line to run the script every Sunday at midnight:
+2. **Add the following line to run the script**:

+    To run `maintenance_script.sh` every Sunday at midnight:
     ```sh
-    0 0 * * 0 /home/fp_admin/cleanup_script.sh
+    0 0 * * 0 /home/fp_admin/maintenance_script.sh
     ```

-3. Save and exit the editor.
+3. **Save and exit the editor**:
+    - If you’re using `vi` as the default editor, press `Esc`, then type `:wq` and hit `Enter`.
+    - If you’re using `nano`, press `Ctrl + X`, then `Y` to confirm changes, and `Enter` to save.

 Verify the cron job:
     ```sh
     sudo crontab -l
     ```

-You should see:
-    ```sh
-    0 0 * * 0 /home/fp_admin/cleanup_script.sh
-    ```
+## Contributing

+We welcome contributions to improve this script.
+Please follow these guidelines:

+1. **Fork the repository**.
+2. **Create a new branch** for your feature or bugfix.
+3. **Make your changes** with clear commit messages.
+4. **Submit a pull request** to the main branch with a detailed explanation of your changes.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for more details.

-## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

 ## Contact

-If you have any questions or suggestions, please feel free to contact the project maintainer.
+If you have any questions, feel free to open an issue or contact the project maintainer.

 ---

+**Note:** Ensure that your environment has the necessary permissions to perform file deletions and interact with Elasticsearch.
+Running these scripts as a user with insufficient permissions may result in errors.